mjl-/mox/README.md

 - Internationalized email, with unicode in email address usernames ("localparts"), and in domain names (IDNA).
 - Automatic TLS with ACME, for use with Let's Encrypt and other CA's.
-- TLSRPT, parsing reports about TLS usage and issues.
-- MTA-STS, for ensuring TLS is used whenever it is required.
-Both serving of policies, and tracking and applying policies of remote servers.
+- DANE and MTA-STS for inbound and outbound delivery over SMTP with STARTTLS, with incoming TLSRPT reporting.
 - Web admin interface that helps you set up your domains and accounts (instructions to create DNS records, configure SPF/DKIM/DMARC/TLSRPT/MTA-STS), for status information, managing accounts/domains, and modifying the configuration file.
-- Autodiscovery (with SRV records, Microsoft-style, Thunderbird-style, and Apple device management profiles) for easy account setup (though client support is limited).
+- Account autodiscovery (with SRV records, Microsoft-style, Thunderbird-style, and Apple device management profiles) for easy account setup (though client support is limited).
 - Webserver with serving static files and forwarding requests (reverse proxy), so port 443 can also be used to serve websites.
 - Prometheus metrics and structured logging for operational insight.